 This means coming every day with a great learning attitude and playing every day as an effective 11-man squad to prevent injury and promote confidence and success.

-If you have any additional questions about our emphasis on safety, please direct those questions to our Player Safety Coordinators, Bryce Channell or Amberline Chapple, or any WYFAC Board member.
+If you have any additional questions about our emphasis on safety, please direct those questions to our Player Safety Coordinator, Amberline Chapple, or any WYFAC Board member.

-Our coaches are encouraged to complete USA Football Certification with the four-hour annual CE for 7th-12th tackle UIL football.
+Our coaches are REQUIRED to complete USA Football Certification with the four-hour annual CE for 7th-12th tackle UIL football.
 Find out more about our USA Football certification at: